JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 language in the wizard.
 Let's use the `com.jetbrains.handson.mpp.mobile` package for the tutorial.
 Now we press the *Finish* button to create our new Android project.

 At this point, we should be able to compile and run the Android application.
+Let's check that!

 # Creating the Shared Module